I surpassed my GoFundMe goal in August 2018 — thank you everyone!

 When will these songs be available for download?

-The first set of 58 songs are DONE!
-The remaining songs, including a gospel set and the Christmas songs, will be recorded as early as possible in 2019.
+The first set of 58 songs and the gospel/spirituals are DONE!
+The remaining 12 hymns, and then the Christmas songs, will be recorded as early as possible in 2019.

 While doing this chaplain work, I realized that there were no downloadable singalong hymns for people with dementia anywhere online, let alone for for free – so I decided to create them myself.

 I love the work I do with elders and the way I see God’s spirit reach them through music every single week.
 It’s common for seniors to begin weeping when they hear certain songs, and people with limited or even no verbal ability move their lips to the lyrics or raise their heads and hands.
 Their spirits come alive, whether for a moment or longer, and it’s beautiful.

 Let me hasten to point out that people of any faith background or no faith background love this music!
 The songs come from the Christian worship tradition, but elders from other faiths regularly come to these meetings, enjoy the songs, and tell me they’re glad they came.